maze-le/pure-geojson-validation/README.md

 ### Limitations

-The **Polygon** and **MultiPolygon** geometries are currently **not evaluated** in depth.

-The library **only** supports parsing and validating **FeatureCollections as top level object**.
+ * The library **only** supports parsing and validating **FeatureCollections as top level object**.

-The library currently **cannot parse GeometryCollection** geometries correctly.
+ * The library currently **cannot parse GeometryCollection** geometries correctly.
 For now validating a _GeometryCollection_ geometry will yield `Nothing`.

-The library does not and will not support deprecated geojson features like the `crs` property.
+ * The library does not and will not support deprecated geojson features like the `crs` property.
 Although any additional properties are valid, only supported values will be returned by parser- or validation functions.
 That means, if you parse a GeoJSON object with an additional property like e.g. `crs` it will not be represented in the resulting object.

+ * The **Polygon** and **MultiPolygon** geometries are checked for right handedness.
+If a left handed polygon-ring is found a warning is issued.
+The validator will not reverse the order of rings.

 ## Usage